-Many machined surfaces have a dominant direction of roughness.
+Many manmade surfaces have a dominant direction of roughness.
+Strong directional roughness produces a strong directional scatter pattern or "line" of scatter across the direction of roughness.
 The length of the Lasercheck head must be oriented perpendicular to the direction of roughness so that the scatter strikes the detectors, which are oriented in a line down the middle of the head.
-Well-designed mounting hardware will ensure proper orientation.

-If Lasercheck is not aligned at right angles to grinding groves on a directional ground surface for example (or straight along the length of a cylindrical barrel) then the "line" of scattered light will not perfectly fall on the detectors in Lasercheck.
-Well-designed fixtures will ensure accurate measurements.
+If Lasercheck is not aligned at right angles to grinding groves on a ground surface for example (or straight along the length of a cylindrical barrel) then the "line" of scattered light will not perfectly fall on the detectors in Lasercheck.
+Well-designed mounting hardware will eliminate this potential problem.